 Zinzi Minott’s work focuses on the relationship between dance, bodies and politics.
 She explores how dance is perceived through the prisms of race, queer culture, gender, and class and is specifically interested in the place of Black women’s body within the form.
 As a dancer and filmmaker, she seeks to complicate the boundaries of dance, seeing her live performances, filmic explorations and objects as different but connected manifestations of dance and body based outcomes and enquiry.
 Broken narratives, disturbed lineages and glitches are used by Minott to explore notions of racism one experiences through the span of a Black life.
 Sharing Caribbean stories in her work, she highlights the histories of those enslaved and the resulting migration of the Windrush Generation.
 Current commissions and residences are with Berwick Film & Media Arts Festival, Spike Island, Transmission, 198 Gallery and Cubitt Gallery

 Fi Dem III is produced and commissioned by Berwick Film & Media Arts Festival, Spike Island, Bristol and Transmission, Glasgow.
-Fi Dem III premieres at Berwick Film & Media Arts Festival in September 2020 followed by screenings with Spike Island and Transmission from Thursday 29 October to Thursday 26 November.
+Fi Dem III premieres at Berwick Film & Media Arts Festival in September 2020 followed by screenings with Spike Island and Transmission from Friday 30 October to Thursday 26 November 2020.